rutgurk/mailordercoffee-workshop/README.md

 5. Time to see if everything works:  This is what the project structure should look like in Android Studio:
 ![android-studio-android-project-view.png](./readme-images/android-studio-android-project-view.png)

-If it doesn't look like this, there are a few thing you can do.
+If it doesn't look like this, there are a few thing you can do:

 •	Check in the bottom bar of Android Studio if Gradle is still syncing, downloading dependencies etc. If it is, wait a few minutes.
 •	Make sure the project pane is open (click the "1: Project" button on the left side).
 •	Make sure the 'Android' view is selected in the drop down menu at the top.

 If all else fails:
 From the file menu select Invalidate Caches / Restart.. (and invalidate the caches and restart) From the Build menu select Clean Project